Usinger-CZ/configure-ad/README.md

 <p>
 To install Active Directory, I began by launching Server Manager on my Windows Server.
 From there, I navigated to the "Add Roles and Features" section, selected Active Directory Domain Services (AD DS) as the role, and proceeded with the installation.
-I subsequently promoted the server to function as a domain controller and proceeded to establish a new forest within the environment.
+I subsequently promoted the server to function as a domain controller and proceeded to establish a new forest within the server.
 </p>
 <br />